openharmony/docs/en/application-dev/application-models/want-overview.md

     Explicit Want is usually used to start another application component in the same application.
 You can use the bundle name and ability name in the **Want** object to specify the target component.
 When there is an explicit object to process the request, explicit Want is a simple and effective way to start the target application component.
     > **NOTE**
     >
-    > In API version 11 and earlier versions, you can use explicit Want to start the UIAbility of another application.
-    > Since API version 12, the explicit Want launch mode is no longer supported for inter-application redirection.
-You must use **openLink** to start the UIAbility of another application.
+    > Since API version 12, it is not recommended that third-party applications start other applications by specifying an ability (implicit Want mode).
+Instead, the [linking mode](app-startup-overview.md#application-links) is recommended.

   ```ts
   import { Want } from '@kit.AbilityKit';